liammcluckie/Cook-House/README.md

     a.
 As a first time visitor, I want to immediately and clearly understand the purpose of the website.

     b.
-As a first time visitor, I want to see a gallery section from other users supper clubs to gain a better understanding of the offering available.
+As a first time visitor, I want to find the UI eye catching, clear and professional looking.
+Increasing my trust in this website.

     c.
 As a first time visitor, I want to find creating an account a quick, simple and secure process.